 “Wow.
 That’s incredible.
 It’s the same feeling but ten times stronger, all over my body.”

-“Accept it into your heart and you’ll always know where to find it.
+“Accept Him into your heart and you’ll always know where to find Him.
 For you, it’s not just Jesus.
 It’s wanting to be accepted and the ability to let those you love into your heart.
 It could be a rabbi who teaches you because he cares about you.”

 Casper has Isaac reach over and touch my hand.